 By Bernardo De la Cruz

-Bernardo De la Cruz, es graduado en Computación y Tecnología en Pace University y es asesor de Westchester Hispano.
+Bernardo De la Cruz, es graduado en Computación y Tecnología en Pace University en NYC y es asesor de Westchester Hispano.

 Sala de Redacción/Westchester Hispano